ChorusOne/wormhole-bridge/README.md

   - Quantum-tunnel, a simple relayer, written in rust.

 ## Demo
 In order to run the demo, clone this repository, and run `docker-compose up`.

+## Integration tests
+There are four integration test variants you can run:
+1. **Live**: Both chains are live
+2. **Simulated cosmos**: Cosmos chain is simulated with a text file and headers are fed into cosmos light client running in substrate chain
+3. **Simulated substrate**: Substrate chain is simulated with a text file and headers are fed into substrate light client running in cosmos chain
+4. **Faulty simulated cosmos**: Same as simulated cosmos but with faulty data to test failure scenario
+5. **Faulty simulated substrate**: Same as simulated substrate but with faulty data to test failure scenario

 ## Credit and Attribution